 Children should not wear jewellery/ wristbands in school.
 They may wear ‘studs’ if they have their pierced ears, however for health and safety, these MUST be removed on PE days prior to coming into school.
 If your child has only just had their ears pierced, please supply a roll of micro-pore tape which can then be applied over the earrings.

 May we also remind you that long hair needs to be fastened back for school.

 All home learning is set on a Thursday and should be handed in by the following Tuesday, (or before if they wish).
-The current focus for our home learning (Spring 1) is Maths (an Arithmetic task) and learning spellings on a weekly basis.
+The current focus for our home learning (Spring 2) is English (a grammar or punctuation task) and learning spellings on a weekly basis.
 We would also like children to be using TT Rockstars as often as possible as we strive for excellence in our times tables in year 4.

 We offer a home learning club during a lunchtime for those children who prefer to complete their home learning at school.

 Look out for Dare to Learn opportunities throughout the year.
 These will be completed in school but will need support from parents in terms of resourcing.

 The children will be covering the year 4 spelling curriculum including the statutory year 3 / 4 lists and investigations of spelling patterns and rules.
 Children will be sent home each week with a spelling booklet containing 5 of the week's spelling pattern words and 3 words of the children's choice taken from the statutory spelling lists.
 We will have a spelling test every Tuesday and the booklet will come back home with the children's spelling score.
 The expectation for spellings within lessons is that children have a go at a spelling and ask 'Is this how I spell...?' rather than asking, 'Can you spell... for me?'

 Reading (Reading records & Guided Reading)